 Please review the following race rules and instructions before race day

-Specific race day instructions for the 2018 race can be accessed by clicking here
+Race day instructions for the 2022 race can be obtained by clicking here.

-Please make your way to the registration tent and collect your race number on the day of the event.
+Please make your way to the registration tent which is located in Meadleys meadow, just behind the Bridgewater café and collect your race number on the day of the event.
 Registration will be open from 8.30am.

 There are limited facilities to store baggage on the day of the race.
 Any items left at the start are left at the owners risk and the organisers do not accept any responsibility for any loss or damage caused to any property.